ivancuric/js-perf/README.md

 ### Animate

-On a 60Hz monitor, we want to target the 60 FPS mark when animating and sc
+On a 60Hz monitor, we want to target the 60 FPS mark when animating and scrolling to

 ## Context is everything

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNzY2NDI5MzFdfQ==
+eyJoaXN0b3J5IjpbLTIwMTg4MTE1MjFdfQ==
 -->